 The assessments are being conducted on a phased basis.
 Phase I comprised analysis of clinical referral or treatment thresholds for otolaryngology, ophthalmology and vascular scheduled surgical procedures, the findings of which were published in April 2013.
-Phase two included surgeries primarily associated with the treatment of hand and spine conditions, which were published in December 2013.
+Phase II included surgeries primarily associated with the treatment of hand and spine conditions, and were published in December 2013.
+Phase III focused on four orthopaedic procedures, namely hip and knee arthroplasty and knee and shoulder arthroscopy; these reports will be published in July 2014.